blockpool-io/ark-desktop/README.md

 ## From code

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-Optionally switch to node 6.9.2, because this is currently developped with this version:
+Optionally switch to node 6.9.2, because this is currently developed with this version:
 ```
 sudo npm install -g n
 sudo n 6.9.2